privacybydesign/pbdf-website/pages/en/issuance-mobile.md

 The validity period of this mobile phone number attribute is *one year*.

 This service is still in an experimental stage and may change based on operational experiences.
-After issuance, the foundation removes your phone number attribute from its own systems.
+After issuance, the Privacy by Design foundation removes your phone number attribute from its own systems.
 The foundation does not keep a log of issuance.
 However, in systems of telecom providers the communication between your number and the foundation's number may be stored for some time.
 This is beyond the control of the foundation.

 [Back](/issuance) to attribute issuance.